Azure/azure-sdk-for-php/README.md

 ### Add a message to a queue

 To add a message to a queue, use **QueueRestProxy->createMessage**.
 The method takes the queue name, the message text, and message options (which are optional).
-For compatability with other you may need to base64 encode message.
+For compatibility with others you may need to base64 encode message.

 ```PHP
 try {